GriffithUniLibrary/OpenRefineExtras/content/0-Transcripts.md

 - Select `Choose Files` and browse to select the transcript file `yourfilename.txt` from the folder it is saved to.
 - Either click `Open` or double-click on the filename to import it into OpenRefine.
 - Click `Next`.{% endcapture %}
-{% include card.md header="Create a project by uploading transcript file from your computer" text=text %}
+{% include card.md header="Upload the transcript file and create a project" text=text %}

 {% capture text %}
 OpenRefine gives you a preview to show you how it has interpreted the file you have uploaded or imported.